 Rhino poaching numbers are high and rising.
-This observation coupled with the fact that the economies of China and Southeast Asia-where most of the demand for rhino horns comes from-are projected to continue to grow at a healthy rate [OECD, 2016] portend a grim future for the rhinos if no significant changes occur.
+This observation coupled with the fact that the economies of China and Southeast Asia-where most of the demand for rhino horns comes from-are projected to continue to grow at a healthy rate (OECD, 2016) portend a grim future for the rhinos if no significant changes occur.

-Economic principles tell us that the availability of synthetic horns can reduce the supply of wild horns and even drive out wild horn sellers completely from the horn market.
+Economic principles tell us that the availability of synthetic horns can reduce the supply of wild horns-and even drive out wild horn sellers completely from the horn market.
 However, previous discussions of this topic rarely touch on the question of what major factors can impact the effectiveness of synthetic horns to decrease wild horn supply and what can be done to best utilize synthetic horns as a conservation tool.
 The main lesson provided by the results here is that the market structure of the synthetic horn sector and the type of synthetic horns that are produced matter greatly in determining how much-and what kind of-effect the availability of synthetic horns has on wild horn supply.
 For this reason, the type of policies that are implemented in the synthetic horn market would play a pivotal role in helping us chart the future fate of the rhinos.
-The results here show how important it is that we have a clear understanding of the economics of synthetic horns if we care about the most effective way to save the rhinos.
+While the model presented here is highly stylized and the numerical examples are provided mainly for illustrative purposes to highlight certain qualitative properties of the model, the results here show how important it is that we have a clear understanding of the economics of synthetic horns if we care about the most effective way to save the rhinos.